roccomuso/termux/README.md

 | |  | `.force()` |

-## Other module
+## Dependency

-Check out also the [has-termux-api](https://github.com/roccomuso/has-termux-api) node module.
+It uses [has-termux-api](https://github.com/roccomuso/has-termux-api) to check if termux-api is installed.

 ## Debug